Connect with others who understand.

 High-Dose Steroids

-If you are having an acute exacerbation that needs treatment, you may be admitted to the hospital for an IV infusion of high-dose corticosteroids, such as methylprednisolone (Solu-Medrol).
-Corticosteroids are the most common treatment option for severe MS relapses.
-These drugs can quickly reduce inflammation and help prevent permanent damage, such as vision loss.
+If you’re having a sudden flare-up that needs treatment, you may be admitted to the hospital for an IV infusion of short-term high-dose corticosteroids, such as intravenous methylprednisolone (Solu-Medrol) or oral prednisone.
+Corticosteroids are the most common option to treat MS relapses that are severe.
+Steroid treatment can quickly reduce inflammation and help prevent permanent damage, such as vision loss.
 A course of high-dose steroids typically takes three to five days.

 Corticosteroids can have side effects, including: